-Subsequent to the end of the fiscal year, the District continues to pursue a lawsuit seeking foreclosure on a portion of the land owned by the Developer for which there are delinquent assessments.
+Subsequent to the end of the fiscal year, a judicial sale occurred, at which time a special purpose entity established by the bondholder gained title to the delinquent property.
+Additionally, the District was named as a party in an action by a former landowner seeking to quiet title to property within the District and seeking to eliminate some of the District's claims on that property.
 No adjustment has been made to the financial statements as the impact on the District cannot be determined at this time since it is unclear how events will unfold.